 - Loud sounds or blasts (acoustic trauma).
-A loud sound or blast, as from an explosion or gunshot — essentially an overpowering sound wave — can cause a tear in your eardrum.
+A loud sound or blast, as from an explosion or gunshot — essentially an overpowering sound wave — can rarely cause a tear in the eardrum.

 - Foreign objects in your ear.
 Small objects, such as a cotton swab or hairpin, can puncture or tear the eardrum.

 - Severe head trauma.
 Severe injury, such as a skull base fracture, may cause the dislocation of or damage to middle and inner ear structures, including the eardrum.

 The eardrum (tympanic membrane) has two primary roles: